 Using a donated egg very much follows the regular process of an IVF transfer.
 After selecting a donor (be it a directed donor/someone you know or anonymous), the egg will be fertilized with your partner’s (or a donor’s) sperm.
 During this time, you will begin the IVF process of preparing your uterus for an eventual embryo transfer and implantation.

 Egg donation has allowed many patients to experience the joy of pregnancy and the successful delivery of a healthy baby.
-We are so pleased to be able to offer this option to our patients.
-We work with you to find the perfect donor match, providing you with genetic and ethnic background information in additional to characteristics such as eye color, height, hair type, etc. To learn more about whether this option is available to you, contact our Trumbull, Fairfield, or Norwalk fertility offices at 203-372-6700 to schedule an appointment with Dr. Levi.
-We look forward to helping you explore all the possibilities that egg donation may offer you!
+We offer this option to our patients.
+We work with you to find the perfect donor match, providing you with genetic and ethnic background information in addition to characteristics such as eye color, height, hair type, etc. To learn more about whether this option is available to you, contact us by phone or online to schedule an appointment with Dr. Levi.